IcaroWil/Games-Catalog/README.md

 cd games-catalog

 3. Install the dependencies:

-Using npm:
+- Using npm:

 npm install react react-dom vite tailwindcss postcss autoprefixer axios react-router-dom @fortawesome/react-fontawesome @fortawesome/free-solid-svg-icons @fortawesome/free-brands-svg-icons

-Using yarn:
+- Using yarn:

 yarn add react react-dom vite tailwindcss postcss autoprefixer axios react-router-dom @fortawesome/react-fontawesome @fortawesome/free-solid-svg-icons @fortawesome/free-brands-svg-icons

 4. Run the project:

-Using npm:
+- Using npm:

 npm run dev

-5. The project will be available at http://127.0.0.1:5173/ in your browser.
+5. The project will be available at [http://localhost:5173/](http://localhost:5173/) in your browser.

 ## Project Structure

 - `src/components`: React components used in the project.
 - `src/styles`: Global styles and project-specific CSS.
-- `src/api.js`: File for making calls to the RAWG GAMES API.
+- `src/api.js`: File for making calls to the RAWG GAMES API. **Please note that you need to replace `'YOUR_API_KEY'` in `src/api.js` with your  actual RAWG API key.**
 - `src/App.jsx`: Main component that sets up the routes and starts the application.

 ## Features